AriBjornOlafsson/AriBjornOlafsson/README.md

 ## Personal Insights

-Ari’s diverse experience and achievements underscore his ability to integrate technology to solve real-world problems across various sectors, from healthcare, to aviation and banking to travel and urban planning.
-His contributions to the Icelandic tech community and various innovative projects highlight his commitment to leveraging technology for practical and impactful solutions.
+My diverse experience and achievements underscores the ability to integrate technology to solve real-world problems across various sectors, from healthcare, to aviation and banking to travel and urban planning.
+My contributions to the Icelandic, Spanish and English tech community and various innovative projects highlight the commitment to leveraging technology for practical and impactful solutions.

 ### Future Goals

-Ari aims to continue exploring new technologies and innovative solutions, with a focus on enhancing user experience and operational efficiency in various industries.
-His ongoing projects include further development of CrewApp and exploring new ventures in the tech startup ecosystem.
+I aim to continue exploring new technologies and innovative solutions, with a focus on enhancing user experience and operational efficiency in various industries.
+Ongoing projects include further development of CrewApp and exploring new ventures in the tech-startup ecosystem.

 ## Misc.